KennethScott/PrettierX64/README.md

 Prettier is an opinionated code formatter.
 It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.

+This extension was originally forked from Mads Kristensen's JavaScript Prettier.
+It was renamed, refactored, and updated for Visual Studio 2022+ x64 compatibility.

 See the [change log](CHANGELOG.md) for changes and road map.

 ## Features